zulip/zulip-gci/tasks/review-slack-integrations.md

 ## Task Description

+The GCI task description may be slightly misleading here.

+For this task you only have to look at **30** Slack integrations.

 Open up our
 [Slack integrations analysis spreadsheet](https://docs.google.com/spreadsheets/d/1BGD9kszda3BWgvwE4TehcfvoMuMbqE5LbZiJ2AMDL74/edit#gid=0) and find the row numbers indicated in your task description.